-Preferred Bidder Letter The Preferred Bidder Letter will cover the Preferred Bidder's rights in respect of the Project Boundary.
+Preferred Bidder Letter

+The Preferred Bidder Letter will cover the Preferred Bidder's rights in respect of the Project Boundary.

 For the duration of the Preferred Bidder Letter, The Crown Estate will not (i) grant any other offshore wind rights to third parties within the Project Boundary or within a 5 km buffer of it or (ii) include the Project Boundary within any marine aggregates tender processes.

 Preferred Bidders should note that new rights may be granted to third parties for linear assets (cables and pipelines and Carbon Capture, Usage and Storage (CCUS)). or through other licensing and leasing activities by other organisations (e.g. Oil and Gas Authority (OGA), Marine Management Organisation (MMO)).
 In the Preferred Bidder Letter, the Preferred Bidder will confirm that there have been no changes in its circumstances since the date of its PQQ and ITT responses, it has not breached any of the terms of the PQQ or ITT, and that it undertakes to continue to comply with these terms, it accepts the terms of the Legal Agreements and will not seek to amend any aspect of the Legal Agreements, and certain controls around replacing its Development Services Provider (if applicable).

 The Preferred Bidder Letter will oblige the Preferred Bidder to enter into an Agreement for Lease, subject to the outcome of the Plan-Level HRA.

 If The Crown Estate terminates the Preferred Bidder Letter without reason then it will refund the Option Fee Deposit.
 No refund of the Option Fee Deposit or compensation on termination is payable by The Crown Estate in any other circumstances.

-Bidding process: non-standard events Provisions for a number of non-standard events which may occur during the ITT Stage 2 Bidding Cycles have been made by The Crown Estate: (A) Tie-breakers between multiple bids If multiple bids have the same £/MW/ annum value, the following tie-breakers would be used (in order of priority): 1) Total option fee: calculated as £/MW/ annum x total MW capacity.
-Option fee based on den calculated as total option by km2 of the site. • Best and Final Offer (BAFO) process: if the above two tie-breakers do not resolve the tie.
-This would result in a one day delay to the subsequent Bidding Cycle.
-Additional BAFOs would be used as necessary until there is one winner.
+Bidding process: non-standard events

+Provisions for a number of non-standard events which may occur during the ITT Stage 2 Bidding Cycles have been made by The Crown Estate:

+(A) Tie-breakers between multiple bids If multiple bids have the same £/MW/ annum value, the following tie-breakers would be used (in order of priority): 1) Total option fee: calculated as £/MW/ annum x total MW capacity.
+Option fee based on densit calculated as total option fe by km2 of the site.
 (B) Bid price falls below 'reserve price' The Crown Estate has set a minimum option fee 'reserve price' of £250/MW/ Annum or part thereof.
 All Option Fee Bids must be above this level.
-(C) Extraordinary Event of an Extrao Estate reserves the right to delay Bidding Cycles in the case rdinary Event, such as non-payment of the Option Fee ailure of a successful Bidder to sign a Preferred Bidder Letter.
+(C) Extraordinary Event The Crown Estate reserves the right to delay Bidding Cycles in the case of an Extraordinary Event, such as non-payment of the Option Fee Deposit or failure of a successful Bidder to sign a Preferred Bidder Letter.

-Tender process timeline In total, the Round 4 tender process is expected to take approximately 12 months, followed by a Plan-Level HRA of an approximately equivalent period.
+Tender process timeline

+In total, the Round 4 tender process is expected to take approximately 12 months, followed by a Plan-Level HRA of an approximately equivalent period.
 This page provides an overview of the anticipated Round 4 timetable, from launch through to the close of HRA.
 Detailed timings will be confirmed at the start of each stage of the process.

 We will not run Bidding Cycles over the month of August.

 These timings are illustrative.
 We reserve the right to vary and/or update this timeline at any stage, or to stop the process at any stage.

 Any changes to this timetable will be communicated to registered Bidders in a clear, transparent and timely manner.

-1 Issued to registered Bidders 2 Issued to Pre-qualified Bidders All timings are subject to change and will be confirmed in due course Legislative Background The EU Habitats Directive3 provides for the establishment and protection of certain habitats known collectively as European sites.
+1 Issued to registered Bidders 2 Issued to Pre-qualified Bidders All timings are subject to change and will be confirmed in due course

+Legislative Background

+The EU Habitats Directive3 provides for the establishment and protection of certain habitats known collectively as European sites.

 These sites include the following which comprise the Natura 2000 network: